|

 - "Let go."
 Worry about events in the external world is unnecessary.

-"Whatever is going to be, is what is to be" (not fatalism but determinism).
+"What will be, will be" (not fatalism but determinism).
 "Don't carry

 the boat, let the boat carry you."